Backlash (2007): Preliminary matches

 Before the event aired live on pay-per-view, Carlito defeated Johnny Nitro in a dark match.
-The first match of the event was The Hardys (Matt and Jeff) versus Lance Cade and Trevor Murdoch for the World Tag Team Championship.
+The first match of the event was The Hardys (Matt Hardy and Jeff Hardy) versus Lance Cade and Trevor Murdoch for the World Tag Team Championship.
 Cade and Murdoch controlled a majority of the match; however, The Hardys won the bout when Matt pinned Murdoch after a Twist Of Fate, which was followed by Jeff's Swanton Bomb.

 The match that followed was Melina versus Mickie James for the WWE Women's Championship.
 The match was short lived, as Melina performed an Inverted DDT on Mickie James and pinned her to retain the WWE Women's Championship.

 The third match was between Chris Benoit and Montel Vontavious Porter for the WWE United States Championship.
 Benoit and MVP struggled throughout the match, attempting to gain the upper hand.
 In the end, Benoit pinned MVP with a small package to retain the WWE United States Championship.

 Main event matches

-The three-on-one Handicap ECW World Championship match between champion Bobby Lashley and Team McMahon (Umaga, Vince and Shane McMahon) was next.
+The three-on-one handicap ECW World Championship match between champion Bobby Lashley and Team McMahon (Umaga, Vince McMahon, and Shane McMahon) was next.
 Shane struck Lashley with the ECW World Championship belt and Umaga executed a diving splash on Lashley.
 Umaga then tagged in Vince, who scored a near-fall.
 Vince then tagged in Umaga, who executed a second diving splash on Lashley.
 After being tagged in again, Vince pinned Lashley to win the ECW World Championship and the match for his team.

 The next match was The Undertaker against Batista in a Last Man Standing Match for the World Heavyweight Championship.
 At one spot, Undertaker executed a leg drop through an announce table on Batista.
 Towards the end, the two fought up the entrance ramp, where Batista executed a spear to The Undertaker off the stage.
 Neither man could get to their feet before the referee's count of ten; in result, the match ended in a draw.
 Due to WWE regulations, titles can't change hands in a Last Man Standing match by a draw, so The Undertaker remained champion.

 The main event was John Cena against Edge, Randy Orton, and Shawn Michaels in a fatal four-way match for the WWE Championship.
 During the match, Michaels performed a moonsault onto Cena, Edge, and Orton on the floor.
 Edge performed a spear on Orton.
 Cena then performed an FU to Edge.
 Michaels executed Sweet Chin Music on Cena, who fell on Orton for the pinfall victory, retaining the title.